Shostka city, Ukraine

 Shostka city map location

-The first record of Shostka refers to 1739, when a gun-powder plant was constructed on the left bank of the river Shostka, one of the Desna river tributaries.
-A settlement came into being together with the plant.
-Workers, soldiers, peasants from surrounding settlements worked and lived there.
-The plant met the needs of Russian Army in gun-powder.
-In 1764 the plant was closed for some time.
+The first record of Shostka refers to 1739, when a gun-powder factory was constructed on the left bank of the Shostka River.
+The settlement came into being together with the plant.

 Shostka views